Stateless Mind Pavilion

 A Festival Reborn

 After initiating early cross-cultural events (including the Malaysian Arts Festival in 2009), Jambatan reactivated its mission in 2019 by launching the first Stateless Mind Festival.
-These festivals—held from 2019 through 2023 in cities such as Copenhagen and Venice—served as immersive platforms to explore migration, displacement, memory, diaspora, and decolonization, particularly within Asian diasporic experiences and underrepresented artistic voices.
+These festivals—held from 2019 through 2023 in cities such as Copenhagen and Venice—served as immersive platforms to explore migration, displacement, memory, diaspora, and decolonization, particularly within diasporic experiences and underrepresented artistic voices.

 The Pavilion Emerges